Pteranodon longiceps/P. sternbegi (?)

 This “hypocrite” species, known so from the name meaning “toothless wing” but seen with teeth, is derived from its appearance in Jurassic Park ///.
 Little is known about the creation of this species except that it was a mistake and possibly the first genetic reincarnation attempt for a pterosaur.

 P. hippocratesi was born with teeth and was seemingly very aggressive.
-They were then contained in what became known as “The Bird Cage” (the aviary) on Isla Sorna, never to be used on Isla Nublar, or released into the wild when Sorna was evacuated.
+They were then contained in what became known as “The Bird Cage” (the aviary) on Isla Sorna, never to be released into the wild when Isla Sorna was evacuated.
 It is known that these animals are carnivores, devouring fish caught from the river that runs through their aviary, but film evidence shows that they are fiercely territorial and will feed their young anything, including humans.

 As for sexual dimorphism being present we clearly see no variation, but conceptually before the film’s release the male had a maquette made of it and appears in numerous material.
 At least this is presumed to be the male, but there is no source for this.